 We're going to walk you through this and give you some excellent budget tips so you can save money as you learn how to make money and pay off debt.

-Now, it's time to learn about these 6 budget tips that actually work.
+Now, it's time to learn about budget tips that actually work.
 You can begin fixing your financial situation and pay off debt right away.
 Ready?
 Here we go!

 We all must learn to walk before were can run.
 The same goes for this.
 You need a budget before you can hope to squash debt or achieve financial freedom.
 You need to be able to run 3.1 miles before you can run 6, 13.1 or 26.2 miles.